A Leray-Serre spectral sequence for Lagrangian Floer theory: Symplectic fibrations

-In applications, it is important to be able to extend symplectic connections: \begin{theorem}[Theorem 4.6.2 from \cite{guillemin}] Let $A\subset B$ be a compact set, $A\subset U$ an open neighborhood, and $H'$ a symplectic connection for $\pi^{-1}(U)$.
-Then there is an open subset $A\subset U'\subset U$ and connection $H$ on $E$ such that $H=H'$ over $U'$. \end{theorem} In light of theorem \ref{connectionisotopytheorem}, nothing is lost if we modify the connection near a candidate Lagrangian and then extend it using theorem \ref{connectionextensiontheorem}.
+In applications, it is important to be able to extend symplectic connections: \begin{theorem}[{\cite[Theorem 4.6.2]{guillemin}}] Let $A\subset B$ be a compact set, $A\subset U$ an open neighbourhood, and $H'$ a symplectic connection for $\pi^{-1}(U)$.
+Then there is an open subset $A\subset U'\subset U$ and connection $H$ on $E$ such that $H=H'$ over $U'$. \end{theorem}

+\begin{remark} One useful construction is as follows: One constructs a Lagrangian using Lemma \ref{fiberedlagrangianlemma} in some easily computable connection above $L_B$ and extends it to $E$ using Theorem \ref{connectionextensiontheorem}.
+Then, one applies Theorem \ref{connectionisotopytheorem} to obtain a Lagrangian with respect to some reference connection. \end{remark}